Sierra Leone: Scores dead in oil tanker explosion at gas station | DW | 06.11.2021

 The dead in the blast included people who had flocked to collect fuel leaking from the ruptured gas tanker before it exploded

-President Julius Maada Bio, who is in Scotland attending the United Nations COP26 climate talks Saturday, deplored the "horrendous loss of life."
+President Julius Maada Bio, who is in Scotland attending the United Nations COP26 climate talks, deplored the "horrendous loss of life."

 "My profound sympathies with families who have lost loved ones and those who have been maimed as a result," he tweeted.